hack3rs.ca network-security

 scenario-teaching-playbooks

-1. Network intrusion detection on internet-facing and internal choke points.
+1. Frontline network intrusion detection on internet-facing paths and internal chokepoints.

 Suggested starting block: Config Validation And Service Checks